The Sweatshop Free Campaign

 Join us.
 Get involved today.

 This year, our primary focus is getting universities to join the Worker Rights Consortium (WRC) for garments, and Electronics Watch for electronics.
 All over the country, students will be raising awareness and taking action to ensure accountability for workers.

-In March 2014, The University of Edinburgh became the first UK university to join Electronics Watch alongside the London Universities Purchasing Consortium and the Advanced Procurement for Universities and Colleges to form the first three founding members of Electronics Watch.
+In March 2014, The University of Edinburgh became the first UK university to join Electronics Watch alongside The University of Leeds, Durham University, the London Universities Purchasing Consortium and the Advanced Procurement for Universities and Colleges to form the first five founding members of Electronics Watch.

 Since the creation of the WRC, over 180 schools and universities around the world have joined the organisation, including 14 UK universities.
 Furthermore, in July 2011, NUSSL voted to join the WRC, bringing its 220 member students’ unions with it.
 This means that all 220 NUS affiliated student unions are incorporated into the WRC.

 We’ll keep going until every university is a member of the Worker Rights Consortium and Electronics Watch.